 More than just stick-to-it-iveness, more than just belief in their own vision, grit may be hard to pin down, but it’s an uncanny predictor of success.

 Additionally, women are unlikely to rest on their laurels when it comes to starting businesses.
 Nearly half of the surveyed female entrepreneurs (47%) expressed interest in undertaking a new venture within the next three years.
 Men?
 Not so much.
 Only 18% of them wanted to start the process all over again, when their current business was already thriving.

 Are you an established female entrepreneur?
 Then keep on keepin’ on, girl!

 In all seriousness, there are a few key points to take away from these findings, no matter whether you’re male or female, a Baby Boomer or a Millennial, live in Belgium or Baltimore.

 Have courage and confidence in your business venture.
 Find your passion, and use it to fuel your “grit” — but don’t neglect the fundamentals, like conducting market research and establishing a business plan.

 Remember your long-term strategy for success; in the meantime, don’t be afraid to start up another business.
 Stay confident not just in your own skills, but in your networking abilities.
 Leave your ego at the door, so that if you fail, it’s easier to pick yourself back up again and try something new.
 Approach whatever issues befall your business — and issues will befall your business; it’s the nature of the beast — with honesty, directness, and courage.

 About the Author: Marsha Kelly sold her first business for more than a million dollars.
-She shares her hard-won successes as an experienced serial entrepreneur on her , Best4Businesses.
-There, you can also read her regularly posted business tips, ideas, and suggestions — as well as product reviews for her valued readers.
+She shares her hard-won successes as an experienced serial entrepreneur on her small business blog, Best4Businesses.
+You can also read at Writerzone her regularly posted business tips, ideas, and suggestions — as well as product reviews for her valued readers.